 - Let the slurry drain out of a small elbow valve right here,

-- If the slurry has been drained out of the system, the Earth System’s Operator – that is what this job is called – removes the 15 pound strainer cover and pulls out the strainer basket, cleans it out and starts over again.
+- If the slurry has been drained out of the system, the Earth System’s Operator – that is what this job is called – removes the 15-pound strainer cover and pulls out the strainer basket, cleans it out and starts over again.

 Now, what if the system itself was blocked in here in the pipes as opposed to the strainer?
 The operator in this case would not be able to know the difference.
 This situation creates a risk for the unexpected release of stored energy that could cause injury to employees, which is what happens here.

 One night, Cindy Manning arrives at work and found that the system she was working on was clogged.
 Being a new employee, she calls her supervisor; a gentleman named Joe Rivera and asked for help.
 Mr. Rivera asks Henry Taylor to help who in turn asks Mike Foster to assist Cindy in unclogging the system.
 You are going to have the opportunity to meet Mr. Foster.
-Foster is an important witness because he is the only living eye witness to the accident.
+Foster is an important witness because he is the only living eyewitness to the accident.

 Mr. Foster goes and sees – as he was told to expect – that the 2-3-8 Strainer is blocked.
 So he did what he was supposed to do, what he was trained to do.
-He shut off all of the valves that could bring about an unexpected release of the hot slurry and he takes off the lid to the strainer.
+He shut off all of the valves that could bring about an unexpected release of the hot slurry, and he takes off the lid to the strainer.

-So Mr. Foster tries to stick a rod up to clear out the blockage.
+So Mr. Foster tries to stick a rod up to clean out the blockage.
 Then he tries to squirt some water.
 Nothing worked.
 So they stand there talking, trying to figure out what to do next.
 Suddenly, hot slurry heated to between 160 and 185 degrees comes down on Cindy Manning.
-She tries to escape but she falls.
+She tries to escape, but she falls.
 When she gets up, she is covered in this hot chemical slurry.IV.
 What Were the Immediate Harms? (sticking just to the immediate harm for now).

 After six days of unimaginable suffering, Cindy Manning died.V.
 Who Are We Suing and Why?

 After the accident, Crawford did an investigation as to how the accident could have been avoided.
 A week later, Crawford issued a report on the accident because they wanted to find out how the accident happened and how it could be avoided in the future.
 A lot of smart and qualified people with years of experience looked at this question and came to a conclusion as to how this accident could have been avoided.
 Yet while I suspect none of you are plumbers, engineers, or pipe fitters, I bet if I gave each of you five minutes with this question, you could figure out how Cindy Manning’s death could have been easily avoided just as the folks at Crawford’s did.
 The report said that there should have been a valve right in front of the strainer.
 And had that been there, Cindy Manning’s life would have been saved.
 That hot slurry would never have come out if Maryland Machine had put a valve in front of that strainer.
-The minor expense of putting that valve (showing exhibit) protects Cindy Manning from those hot chemicals.
+The minor expense of setting that valve (showing exhibit) in a way that protects Cindy Manning from those hot chemicals.

 Now AFTER the accident, Crawford did what should have been done in the first place – they put in the valve that would have saved Cindy Manning’s life.
 But at that point, it was too late.

 You are going to hear more on this from Dr. David Donahue.
 Dr. Donahue served for 15 years as the chairman of the Machine Engineering department at the University of Maryland.
 Now, he spends his time working for the Navy in fighting against terrorism.
-While the engineering needed to fight terrorism is probably a lot more complicated than the issues in this case, Dr. Donahue will tell you that it is not at all complicated, the need for this valve was a simple thing that anyone should know.
+While the engineering needed to fight terrorism is probably a lot more complicated than the issues, in this case, Dr. Donahue will tell you that it is not at all complicated, the need for this valve was a simple thing that anyone should know.
 Dr. Donahue is also going to talk to you about pressure gauges and how cheap they are to install and how they would have helped provide information that would have prevented her death.

 You are also going to hear from Lee Tompkins.
 He is going to tell you the same thing as Dr. Donahue – that putting a valve here before the accident was just simple common sense that any reasonable plumber or installer should have known.